microsoft/r-server-loan-credit-risk/hdinsight.md

 An initial cluster was created when you used the `Deploy` button from [Cortana Intelligence Gallery]({{ site.deploy_url_hdi }}).
 Along with the cluster, a storage account was created.
 This is where all data is stored.

-When you are finished using the entire solution, you can delete all your resources on the [Cortana Intelligence Gallery]({{ site.deploy_url_hdi }} Deployments page.
+When you are finished using the entire solution, you can delete all your resources on the <a href="https://start.cortanaintelligence.com/Deployments">Cortana Intelligence Gallery Deployments</a>  page.

 If you would like to continue using the solution, you can delete the cluster while  keeping the storage account.
 You can then re-use the storage account later on a new cluster.